 How to enter

-Entries for the 2020 National Schools Poetry Award are now open.
-Entry deadline 6 July.
+Entries for the 2020 National Schools Poetry Award have now closed.
+The winner and shortlisted poets will be announced in September.

-Please read the following rules carefully before submitting your poem.
-Entries that do not comply with the rules will not be considered.
+During the entry period each year, the following rules apply.
+Entries that do not comply with the rules will not be considered:

 - Entrants must be Year 12 or 13 students currently enrolled in a New Zealand secondary school, or verified home-schooling equivalent.